(a) Definition and Application.

 (2) A summary proceeding may be used when the combined net assets of the parties do not exceed a fair market value of $50,000, exclusive of the homestead, as defined under N.D.C.C. § 47-18-01.

-(b) Beginning of Action - Petition - Summons - Plaintiff's Financial Affidavit.
-An action filed under this rule begins when any person signs and files with the court a petition and financial affidavit, and serves the petition and financial affidavit on the defendant along with a summons and order for appearance setting a hearing.
+(b) Beginning of Action - Petition - Summons - Plaintiff's Financial Declaration.
+An action filed under this rule begins when any person signs and files with the court a petition and financial declaration, and serves the petition and financial declaration on the defendant along with a summons and order for appearance setting a hearing.
 The initial hearing must be held not less than 14 days, nor more than 40 days after service of the order by the plaintiff on the defendant.

-(c) Answer - Defendant's Financial Affidavit - Further Relief.
-The defendant must serve and file an answer and financial affidavit at least 2 days before the initial hearing, but no later than 21 days after service of the order for appearance, or the defendant must be considered in default.
+(c) Answer - Defendant's Financial Declaration - Further Relief.
+The defendant must serve and file an answer and financial declaration at least 2 days before the initial hearing, but no later than 21 days after service of the order for appearance, or the defendant must be considered in default.
 The defendant may set forth any new matter in the answer and request further relief.

 (d) Case Not Suitable for Disposition by Summary Proceeding.
 Either party may elect to use a non-summary proceeding, without a showing of cause, by filing a notice of election no later than 21 days before the final hearing.
 If the court decides, based upon the complexity of factual or legal issues, at any stage of the proceeding that the case may not be fairly disposed of under this rule, it may order that the action be decided by the use of a non-summary proceeding.